jrief/django-formset/docs/source/model-collections.rst

 	    company = CompanyForm()
 	    departments = DepartmentCollection()

-Es we expect, we see that every Django model is represented by its form.
+As we expect, we see that every Django model is represented by its form.
 Since we want to edit more instances of the same model type, we somehow need a way to distinguish them.
-This is were the form field named ``id`` comes into play.
-It is a hidden ``IntegerField`` and represent the primary key of the model instances ``Department`` or ``Team``.
+This is where the form field named ``id`` comes into play.
+It is a hidden ``IntegerField`` and represents the primary key of the model instances ``Department`` or ``Team``.
 Since newly created instances haven't any primary key yet, it is marked with ``required=False`` to make it optional.

 .. django-view:: company_view